BunBase/LoneCodeGuardian/README.md

           exclude_paths: node_modules/,dist/
 ```

-Note: The action automatically uses the `GITHUB_TOKEN` with the permissions specified in the job configuration.
-You don't need to pass it explicitly.
+Note: It's important to explicitly pass the GitHub token as `token: ${{ github.token }}` to ensure it's properly accessible to the action, even though the permissions are set at the job level.

 ## How It Works